-In a brief interview session Thursday afternoon at the Super Bowl media center in Manhattan, the subject of the Buffalo Bills drafting another quarterback was broached.
+In a brief interview session this afternoon at the Super Bowl media center in Manhattan, the subject of the Buffalo Bills drafting another quarterback was broached.

 "I don't know," Manuel said.
 "I'll have to see if that happens."

 Manuel, having been informed by his handler he had a busy schedule and needed to move along, began to turn away.
 He seemed to force a smile and stopped.